zotoio/x-fidelity/README.md

 ```

 > [!IMPORTANT]
-> Be aware of potential costs and data privacy concerns when using OpenAI's API.
+> Carefully consider the costs and data privacy implications before enabling OpenAI integration, especially for large codebases or sensitive projects.

+By leveraging OpenAI's advanced language models, x-fidelity provides a unique blend of rule-based checks and AI-powered insights, offering a comprehensive analysis of your codebase that goes beyond traditional static analysis tools.

 ## Best Practices